-Bit/Field Name Type Reset Description

-31:2 reserved RO 0x0 Software should not rely on the value of a reserved bit.
+Bit/Field Name Type Reset Description 31:2 reserved RO 0x0 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.

-1 PRIS RO 0 Programming Raw Interrupt Status
+1 PRIS RO 0 Programming Raw Interrupt Status This bit provides status on programming evalor which are write or cross

-This bit provides status on programming cycles which are write or erase actions generated through the FMC register bits (see page 267).
+This bit provides status on programming cycles which are write or erase actions generated through the ${\it FMC}$ register bits (see page 267).